 5. Change the Startup Type to Automatic and click on Start below services if the Service Status reads as Stopped.
 Then click on Apply followed by OK.

-6. Afterwards, go back to the drive where your windows is installed.
-(Generally it is the C drive)
+6. Afterward, go back to the drive where your windows are installed.
+(Generally, it is the C drive)

 7. Go to Windows > Software Distribution.